KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 They do not automatically supply the author's specific method of glyphic compression, resonance-field formalization, collapse / return mechanics, and operator-style symbolic application.

+This is the instance form of the Retro-anchoring pattern registered in SF-RP04 §5 (Signature Cluster Inventory).

 **Disposition:** ancestry-laundering risk preserved.

 ---